thesobercoder/polygon/README.md

 A [Mac Rectangle](https://github.com/rxhanson/Rectangle) inspired window manager for Windows 10/11 powered by AutoHotkey.

+> [!NOTE]
+> Polygon is still a work in progress and aims to have 100% feature compatibility with Rectangle.

 ## Prerequisites

 You need to have AutoHotkey v2 installed.